 We may also use personal information to protect our rights and those of our users or to comply with a legal or professional right or duty.

 When will we disclose your personal information?

 We will only disclose your personal information as set out below.
-Importantly, we will never disclose or sell your personal information to third parties for advertising purposes, or for any other secondary purpose without your authorisation.
+Importantly, we will never sell your personal information to third parties for advertising purposes or disclose it for an unrelated secondary purpose without your authorisation.